TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

 :url: https://embed.grasple.com/exercises/dba850cd-e353-4339-9811-656a565e7270?id=85091
 :label: grasple_exercise_2_4_4
 :dropdown:
-:description: Using a vector equation to find solution of a linear system.
+:description: Using a vector equation to find solution to a linear system.

 ::::